Some-Body-Else/p4gpc.dungeonframework/README.md

 - dungeon_template_dict.json
 - dungeon_templates.json<br>

-When it comes to loading custom .json files, you must create a folder named "dungeonloader" in your Persona 4 Golden executable's directory and place them in there. <br>
+When it comes to loading custom .json files, you must create a folder named "dungeonframework" in your Persona 4 Golden executable's directory and place them in there. <br>

 ## The Big Explanation Bit